Barry Levinson's unrealized projects: The Desert Rose

 In 1986, Rob Cohen of Taft-Barish Productions hired Terrence Malick to adapt Larry McMurtry's The Desert Rose into a screenplay for Levinson to direct.
 In 1987, it was officially reported that Levinson would direct the film.

+Untitled Doors biopic

+Sometime in the late 1980s, Levinson became interested in developing and directing a film biopic centered on the Jim Morrison story, and of his band The Doors.
+Other directors who actively pursued this project around the same time included the likes of Brian De Palma, Martin Scorsese, William Friedkin, Walter Hill, Paul Schrader, Ron Howard and Francis Ford Coppola, before Oliver Stone made the eventual 1991 biopic.

 1990s

 Super Mario Bros.

-In 1990, he planned to direct a Super Mario Bros. film starring Dustin Hoffman and Danny DeVito, but could not after Roland Joffé beat Hoffman to securing the rights and made Super Mario Bros.
+In 1990, he planned to direct a Super Mario Bros. film starring Dustin Hoffman and Danny DeVito but could not after Roland Joffé beat Hoffman to securing the rights and made Super Mario Bros.
 (1993) without their involvement.

-Unholy City

-Unholy City is an unproduced film project depicting political corruption in 1930s Los Angeles.
-The story follows Clifford Clinton, a reformist restaurateur who exposes prostitution and gambling in the city, and his alliance with private detective Harry Raymond.
-After Raymond is killed in a car bombing, the investigation implicates City Hall and the Los Angeles Police Department, ultimately leading to the downfall of Mayor Frank Shaw.

 Home Fries

-On March 9, 1993, Levinson was set to direct and produce Vince Gilligan's script Home Fries, with Mark Johnson producing for Warner Bros., until Dean Parisot replaced Levinson as director.
+In March 1993, Levinson was set to direct and produce Vince Gilligan's script Home Fries, with Mark Johnson producing for Warner Bros., until Dean Parisot replaced Levinson as director.